Topological structure of complex predictions: Understanding Malignant Gene Mutation Predictions

 The visualization we get from this dataset is shown in \Cref{gene_location}.
 The first finding is that different components in this visualization are strongly related to different regions of the DNA sequence.
 Such a result is not surprising because this model aims to predict gene expressions from a long range of DNA sequence while most gene variants will only change one or two base pairs.
 Therefore, it is expected that gene variants close to each other in coordinates will also get similar embeddings.
 To further validate whether this visualization can capture finer 3D protein structures, we check the crystal structure of the BRCT repeat region (PDB id is \textbf{1JNX}), also shown in plot (C) of \Cref{gene_location}.
 In total, \textbf{BRCA1} encodes a protein with 1863 amino acids.
 And \textbf{1JNX} covers amino acids from 1646 to 1849.
-In the color bar of \Cref{gene_location}, we mark the protein coding regions of \textbf{1JNX} in green.
+In the color bar of \Cref{gene_location}, we mark the protein coding regions (exons) of \textbf{1JNX} in green.
 In (B) of \Cref{gene_location}, we check a few components in detail that contains gene mutation locations overlapped with the green area.
-Different node colors are assigned based on which consecutive green area they overlap with.
-We can find that different local structures of this crystal are also very well localized in our visualization.
-All these findings suggest that the model's embedding space has a strong correlation with VCF (variant call format) positions of gene variants and GTDA can capture such property successfully.
+Each green area represents an exon.
+Different node colors are assigned based on which exon they overlap with. \footnote{4 out of 2756 mutation samples overlap with more than 1 exons of 1JNX, we color those based on the first exon they overlap with.} We can find that different local structures of this crystal are also very well localized in our visualization.
+All these findings suggest that the model's embedding space has a strong correlation with VCF (variant call format) positions of gene variants and GTDA can capture such property successfully. \paragraph{Statistical validation} We conduct 10000 random experiments to see if such strong location sensitivity can be found in a random graph.
+In each experiment, we shuffle the embeddings and rebuild the KNN graph.
+The PCA lenses and prediction lenses are kept the same.
+Then we run GTDA on each of the 10000 random graphs.
+We consider a random graph to shows location sensitivity if in the results of GTDA, one component has more than 40 mutation samples that overlap with exons and more than half of them are overlapped with the same exon.
+We were not able to find any random graph that can pass this criteria in these experiments.